APTrust/preserv-docs/docs/overview.md

 Note that because we rebuild bags when we restore them, the restored bag will not exactly match the original bag.
 The payload should be the same (unless the depositor deleted some files before the restoration), but the order of files within the tar archive may differ.

-In addition, we store both the bag-info.txt and aptrust-info.txt files with the payload in preservation, and we give those back to the depositor upon restoration.
-Depositors have been storing essential metadata in bag-info and aptrust-info, and they want that info back when they do a restoration.
+In addition, we store the bag-info.txt, aptrust-info.txt and any other files outside the bag's payload directory, except bagit.txt and fetch.txt.
+We give these back to the depositor upon restoration.
+Depositors have been storing essential metadata in bag-info.txt, aptrust-info.txt and other non-payload files, and they want that info back when they do a restoration.

-# Deletion
+## Deletion

 Deletions are also initiated in the Registry.
 Once a deletion request has been created and approved by an institutional admin, Registry creates a deletion WorkItem and queues it in NSQ's `delete_item` topic.